different-ai/zero-finance/README.md

-# hyprsqrl - never miss a deadline again
+# hyprsqrl

 hyprsqrl is an app to eventually automate all mundane tasks away.
-It connects to your favorite apps including your screen and uses agents to automate tasks one by one.
+It connects to your favorite apps including your screen and uses ai agents to automate tasks away.

 <img width="1525" alt="Screenshot 2024-11-06 at 17 26 56" src="https://github.com/user-attachments/assets/9a77ae78-133b-4242-ba59-2c84d551f7d1">

+## Philosophy

+hypsqrl is built on the notion of "eventually invisibile softare" it is meant to be less and less present in your life if it does its job well.
+It will take a while to get there but we believe the best productivity app is the one you do not need spend time on.

 ## Integrations